-You are probably wondering how the team is supposed to sustain continuous development if the coins are not offered in exchange for ETH/BTC/etc. We intend to raise funds passively through the sales of Multiplier tokens.
+You are probably wondering how the team is supposed to sustain continuous development if the coins are not offered in exchange for ETH/BTC/etc. We intend to raise funds passively through the sales of Multiplier signatures.

-Multiplier tokens supply will be limited and optional.
+Multiplier signatures supply will be limited and optional.
 You will not need to purchase them to participate in the distribution network.
 On their own, they are useless, but when peered with a banknote, they increase the generated coins.

-We continue to put all efforts in this project.
+We continue to put all efforts into this project.
 The team spends over 60 hours every week dedicated and working to make this project come to fruition.
 I am very proud of the folks I work with and ask that members of our community continue to stand by us.
 Thank you.

 Edit 1: April 22, 2019: We will no longer implement a bridge service because it adds more complexity and a central point of failure that can endanger existing tokens in circulation.
 Because of this, coins created in the distribution network will not be converted into ERC-20 tokens: They will be redeemable when the main network goes live.